JustinTimperio/pacback/README.md

 - **Pacback Creates Missing Directories as Root.** - Currently files are copied out of the restore point with the exact same permissions they went in with.
 The issue here is the creation of missing directories.
 When Pacback creates these directories the original permissions are not copied.

-- **My Full Restore Points Are No Longer Compatiable.** - This is because I have completely rewored Full Restore Points to be massively more effecient.
+- **My Full Restore Points Are No Longer Compatiable.** - This is because I have completely reworked Full Restore Points to be massively more effecient.
 I'm working on a way to convert these older restore points.

 ### Feature Path:
 - [ ] Version Checking